RidaEn-nasry/CPP-Journey/README.md

 # A Mono-myth To The C++-ish Jungle.

 This module was a deep introduction to C++ specifically c++98 standard The conclusion or the light bulb i’ve got from this project is just an enforcing argument to an already concluded idea: <br>
-> Quality code is generic code, code is not to be too problem narrowed , the more cases a code can handle the better, and i think this is what all c++ about, as Stoustrap alluded to he said that industry’s specific languages were the flavour of the day at the time (Simula… ) and he wanted to create something that can be used in mathematical computations as well as industry and brothers, at least i’m sure as hell that’s all what STL about, i developed this gute before i knew C++, now i’m just more sure, don’t ignore the generality of nature.
+> Quality code is generic code, code is not to be too problem narrowed , the more cases a code can handle the better, and i think this is what all c++ about, as Stoustrap alluded to he said that industry’s specific languages were the flavour of the day at the time (Simula… ) and he wanted to create something that can be used in mathematical computations as well as industry and brothers, at least i’m sure as hell that’s all what STL about, i developed this gut before i knew C++, now i’m just more sure, don’t ignore the generality of the universe.
 <br>
 <br>